wwlib/assembler-8-js/README.md

 Inspired by the Merlin 8 Assembler for the Apple II

-This is an **incomplete** proof of concept demonstrating the use of Javascript and the browser's [contenteditable](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Editable_content) attibute.
+This is an **incomplete** proof of concept demonstrating the use of Javascript and the browser's [contenteditable](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Editable_content) attibute to implement a simple assembly editor.

+This POC is a simple editor.

 #### Merlin
 - Merlin source code text can be pasted into the Assembler 8 editor